Master of Science in Computer and Information Sciences

 Admission Requirements

-To be admitted, applicants must satisfy one of the following options.
-All students must satisfy prerequisite areas indicated below before enrolling in any graduate CSCI/CSIS course.
+Applicants must meet one of the following criteria to be admitted into the program.
+Additionally, all students must satisfy the prerequisite knowledge areas listed below before enrolling in any graduate CSCI/CSIS course.

 - Complete a Bachelor’s degree from an accredited college or university with a cumulative GPA of 3.00 or higher.